 What do you think?

 Your input, feedback, and support is critical to the success of this project.
 But, it’s also critical to the health and well-being of our communities.
 An engaged, connected community is an empowered one.

 As part of this project process, GObike and Heart of the City Neighborhoods, Inc. convened a stakeholder committee, full of community members and representatives of local, community based organizations.
-This group will meet monthly, to push our process forward, as well as be trusted advisors and advocates for the communities and neighborhoods that will be most affected by the East Side Trail Connections.
+This group meets regularly, to push the process forward, as well as be trusted advisors and advocates for the communities and neighborhoods that will be most affected by the East Side Trail project.
 Updates to committee meetings will be posted here.